Welcome to Norfolk!

 Center Cemetery, which dates from 1757, contains the grave of former slave and Norfolk resident, James Mars.
 It is a stop on both the Connecticut Freedom Trail and the African-American Heritage Trail.

 Weekend in Norfolk is Norfolk’s annual town-wide summer festival that brings everyone together during the first weekend in August for three very special days.
 Everyone has fun, visitors and residents alike.
-And the just-inaugurated WINter Weekend, a two-day, midwinter version, is held every February.
+And WINter Weekend, a two-day, midwinter version, is held every February with lots of indoor events just in case.

-Norfolk’s lively Saturday farmers market, located at Town Hall, has both summer and winter seasons, as well as special Thanksgiving and Christmas holiday markets.
+Norfolk’s lively Saturday farmers market, located at Town Hall, runs from mid-May through mid-October, and has special Thanksgiving and Christmas holiday sessions.
 It features a wide variety of local produce, artisan wares and special activities that include live music.

 Norfolk Now, Norfolk’s own monthly newspaper, established in 2003, posts news items, articles and photographs from its current and previous issues on the Internet.
 Free paper copies usually are available around town.